-Despite the weight difference, the crampon architecture on the Lightning Ascents is a lot better for our local terrain.
-There are three different crampon types on the Ascents: a conventional toothed crampon under the ball of the foot, 360 degrees of teeth built into the outer frame, and two horizontal bars behind the ball of the foot and under the heel that have teeth and add rigidity.
+MSR’s Lightning Ascent Snowshoes are lightweight, durable snowshoes that are ideal for winter hiking and backpacking in mountainous terrain.
+They have three different crampon types: a conventional hinged crampon under the ball of the foot, 360 degrees of teeth built into the outer frame, and two horizontal bars behind the ball of the foot and under the heel that have teeth and add rigidity.

 When compared to other snowshoes, it might seem like there is less crampon for your buck here: other makers tend to put a toothed crampon under the heel.
 The problem, I’ve found with the heel crampon is that it ices up and ceases to add any traction.